selburke/Budget-Tracker/README.md

 * The goal of this project was to create a progressive web application using service-workers & a manifest.
 This project also implemented the use of MongoDB & Heroku.

-* Initially, the application was functional on localhost/3000.
-However, I had issues deploying on Heroku.

 Deployed Link: https://sb-budget-tracker.herokuapp.com/